-Grants up to \$10 million each will be awarded as block grants to regional or basin-scale organizations to develop and implement land repurposing programs.
-Block grant recipients will then award subgrants and contract to achieve the program deliverables.
-The Department reserves the right to increase grant awards above \$10 million as funding allows.
+Grants up to \$10,000,000 each will be awarded as block grants to regional or basin-scale organizations to develop and implement land repurposing programs.
+Block grant recipients will then award subgrants to partners and subcontractors to achieve the program deliverables.